pudly/schmopera-hugo/content/articles/if-you-like-star-wars-you-re-gonna-flip-for-opera-shouting-into-the-void.md

 That music: John Williams' original score for _The Empire Strikes Back_, which the TSO played live last week as part of its ongoing _Star Wars_ Film Concert Series.
 And though the music stands on its own as a great work of the 20th century, I'm sure the hoots and hollers were a bit inspired by the sights of Carrie Fisher, Harrison Ford, Yoda, and a few lovable droids.

-Whenever I watch something like _Star Wars_ - an epic story that unfolds in a fantastical world, making nods to Greek heroes and other well-loved
+Whenever I watch something like _Star Wars_ - epic tales that unfold in a fantastical world, making nods to Greek heroes and other well-loved story tropes - I'm always struck by the similarities to opera. _The Lord of the Rings_, _A Song of Ice and Fire_, the Marvel and DC universes, they all have the scope and narrative - sometimes even the leitmotifs - that so often come with opera, particularly major works like Wagner's _Ring Cycle_.

+And as I'm sat pondering all those similarities, I get miffed.